 THE REPUBLIC OF SENEGAL DESIGNATES AUTHORITY FOR THE ENFORCEMENT OF DECISIONS OF ECOWAS COURT

-The Republic of Senegal has joined the growing list of ECOWAS Member States that have designated their national authority for the enforcement of the decisions of the ECOWAS Court in line with the provision of Article 24 of the 2005 Supplementary Protocol on the Court.
+The Republics of Senegal has joined the growing list of ECOWAS Member States that have designated their national authority for the enforcement of the decisions of the ECOWAS Court in line with the provision of the Article 24 of the 2005 Supplementary Protocol on the Court.

 The article vests Member States with responsibility for the designation of such an authority in each Member State.
 With this development, the Republic of Senegal has become the 10th Member State to designate such authority.